The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona System: Conclusion

 The emission from the self-crossing shock itself might contribute to the early-time UV/optical emission, while the post-peak (phase C--E) emission is either dominated by reprocessing of X-ray photons by the outflow launched from the shock, or by thermal emission in the outer regions of an accretion flow (\S\ref{subsubsec:origin_UVopt}).
 More detailed hydrodynamic and radiative transfer calculations \citep[e.g.,][]{Roth2016} are needed to test if such scenarios can reproduce the observed UV/optical plateau and the featureless optical spectra.

 We observed a soft $\rightarrow$ hard $\rightarrow$ soft spectral transition in the X-ray.
 The initial soft-to-hard transition happened gradually over $\sim 170$\,days.
 A possible explanation is that magnetic fields grow with time due to differential rotation, resulting in the formation of a magnetically dominated hot corona (\S\ref{subsubsec:soft-to-hard}).
-The bolometric luminosity of \target is the highest when the X-ray spectrum is the hardest --- a property that is different from XRBs, X-ray bright AGN, and many other TDEs (\S\ref{subsec:disk_corona}).
+The bolometric luminosity of \target is the highest when the X-ray spectrum is the hardest --- a property that is different from XRBs, X-ray bright AGNs, and many other TDEs (\S\ref{subsec:disk_corona}).
 The latter hard-to-soft transition happened drastically within 3\,days at $\delta t \approx 272\,{\rm days}$, and might be due to thermal--viscous instability in the inner disk (\S\ref{subsubsec:thick-thin-disk}).
 Such an instability typically occurs when $L_{\rm bol} \sim 0.3 L_{\rm Edd}$ \citep{tchekhovskoy14_mad_jet}.
 This requires that most of the luminosity of \target is emitted in the EUV band that is not observed.

 Systems similar to \target are excellent targets for X-ray telescopes to study the real-time formation of the accretion disk and corona around MBHs.
-The detection of relativistic disk reflection features demonstrates the possibility of constraining the spin of normally quiescent MBHs via reflection spectroscopy --- an opportunity enabled by combining modern time domain surveys with systematic multi-wavelength follow-up observations.
+The detection of relativistic disk reflection features demonstrates the possibility of constraining the spin of normally quiescent MBHs via reflection spectroscopy --- an opportunity enabled by combining modern time-domain surveys with systematic multi-wavelength follow-up observations.

 \textit{Acknowledgements} -- We are grateful to the \nustar, \nicer, \swift, \xmm, and VLA teams for making this observing campaign possible.
+We thank the anonymous referee for constructive comments and suggestions.
 We thank Julian Krolik for providing comments on an early version of this manuscript.
 We thank Erin Kara, Renee Ludlam, Guglielmo (Gullo) Mastroserio, and Riley Connors for helpful discussions on the \nustar and \nicer spectral fitting.
 We thank Murray Brightman and Hannah Earnshaw for discussions on disk reflection and super-Eddington accretion.